On View at the Boise Art Museum, October 5, 2013 - April 27, 2014

 ART MADE FROM BOOKS

-I am pleased to announce that my work is featured in Art Made from Books, a newly released title from Chronicle Books.
+My work is featured in Art Made from Books, a newly released title from Chronicle Books.
 Expertly edited by Laura Heyenga, this beautifully designed book features the work of twenty-seven artists who use books as the raw material for their work.

 Chronicle Books →